 I love salad dressings and marinades.
 They are so much easier to make than you’d imagine, they keep in the fridge for longer than you’d think, and they are great on way more food than you’d expect.

 I love me some balsamic.
+You can put it on multiple things such as, chicken, salads, and many veggies like broccoli, peppers, green beans, and Brussel Sprouts.
 And I do truly believe that ingredients matter, especially when it comes to vinegars.
 Although, I should say that it matters even more in terms of what you’re using the balsamic for.
 Are you going to cook with it?
 Then it doesn’t matter so much because you’re going to cook off a lot of the flavor (like in a grilled balsamic marinade).
 Are you going to use it as a…say…dressing (not cook it?) then you’ll want to go for quality balsamic because you’re going to really taste it and you’re going to want it to taste good, mmmm k?
 Just trust me on this one.

 HOW CAN YOU TELL IF BALSAMIC VINEGAR IS “GOOD” OR “HIGH QUALITY”?